Difficulty climbing stairs | 17 - 01 - 2025

 Causes of difficulty climbing stairs

-It is not uncommon for people to experience difficulty climbing stairs, especially as you get older.
-Physical limitations, such as osteoarthritis, muscle weakness or balance problems, can make it difficult to climb stairs.
 In addition, fear of falling can also play a role in avoiding stairs.
 With proper support and possibly modifications to the stairs, these problems can often be alleviated.
 It is important to take these causes seriously and seek help in time to prevent accidents.

 The best exercises for effortless stair climbing